jimyoshida/self-taught-devops/cls4/Timeline.md

 X.509 is an International Telecommunication Union (ITU) standard defining the format of public key certificates.
 X.509 First published 1.0 at November 25, 1988

+Kerberos is a computer-network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.
+The Massachusetts Institute of Technology (MIT) developed Kerberos in 1988 to protect network services provided by Project Athena.
+Kerberos version 4, the first public version, was released on January 24, 1989.

 ### 1990s

 Pretty Good Privacy (PGP) is an encryption program that provides cryptographic privacy and authentication for data communication.
 PGP is used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
 Phil Zimmermann developed PGP in 1991.